alakob/ai_code_converter/docs/development.md

 This guide provides instructions for extending the CodeXchange AI application with new languages and AI models.

+Before diving into development, it's recommended to review the [Architecture Diagram](./architecture_diagram.md) to understand the component relationships and application flow.

 ## Adding New Programming Languages

 1. Update Language Configuration (`config.py`):